 In 1989, the first web server, known as CERN httpd, was created, along with a browser called WorldWideWeb.

-As people began to realize the effectiveness of transferring data across what is now known as the Internet, multiple operating systems began to develop so all industries, and eventually, the public, could exchange data using computers.
+As people began to realize the effectiveness of transferring data across what is now known as the internet, multiple operating systems began to develop so that all industries, and eventually the public, could exchange data using computers.